‘Disease Process’ ! Do these words conjure up some kind of malign activity in your body?

 In several family studies of Hay Fever (see my book Homoeopathic Case Analysis Lesson 8), I was able to show that the mother’s Hay Fever was ‘classic’.

 In other words, she had watery eyes and runny nose with sneezing, but only at the start of the summer in June.

-Her children, however. had multiple attacks from slight causes and spread throughout the summer.
+Her children, however. had multiple attacks from slight causes and they spread throughout the summer.

 In several families I observed this change ie from the single acute with a clear exciting cause, to recurrent acutes.

 An acute to the Homoeopath is a self-limiting illness.
 Later, in more degenerated cases, further down the family line, the self-limiting factor is greatly prolonged.

 The constitution is the balance reached by the organism to preserve it as much as possible from the destructive nature of the warp.

 When, for whatever reason, the balance is disturbed, the process of degeneration becomes active and now we have extant dis-ease.
 Correcting this disease is not the same as correcting the miasm, or constitution.
 As the disease process progresses, our treatment is to return it to the point of balance.

 For example in the case above, the improved health of the children was indicated when they returned to the stage of the single acute, in the first instance.

 Yes, the miasm, with its underlying susceptibility, can be tackled but that is a different and more profound process.
 The aim of homoeopathic constitutional treatment is indeed to return the miasm to a previous level of expression, even beyond and ‘better’ than the parents’ level.